staticapps/staticapps.org/articles/thinking-with-services.md

 Interestingly, this means that it can be very simple to build multiple static app UIs for the same application.
-You might build one interface application for end users and and entirely separate one for application administrators, as an example.
-Service-Oriented Architectures can be implemented in a wide variety of ways, though for our purposes the communication channels between services are likely involve sending and receiving JSON data over HTTP.
+You might build one interface application for end users and an entirely separate one for application administrators, as an example.
+Service-Oriented Architectures can be implemented in a wide variety of ways, though for our purposes the communication channels between services are likely to involve sending and receiving JSON data over HTTP.

 As you think about the best way to structure your application, keeping in mind the